hugeandbulk/heart/concept /readme.md

 **h)** — it can count, n number of users worldwide or customers.

-h) yokel — is a bot account.
+h) heart — is a bot account.

 h) heart, is a company account.